denpalrius/url-shortener/README.md

 $ npm run start:prod
 ```

+For the first time running, this will also install an in-memory Mongo DB instance and could take some time on a slow network.

 ## Documentation

 To view the OpenAPI spec for this API, use the following url:

 ```
 http://localhost:3000/api
 ```

+Alternatively, you can import the Postman collectionin located at `/posman.json`